Hoffs/omnisharp-extended-lsp.nvim/README.md

 ## Important notes

-- !!
-Plugin searches for LSP server configured with the name `omnisharp`, so if your server is configured using a different name, this will not work out of the box.
+- Plugin searches for LSP server configured with the name `omnisharp` or `omnisharp_mono`, so if your server is configured using a different name, this will not work out of the box.
+- Navigation from within source generated files does not seem to be supported by omnisharp itself.
+Source generated files are technically identified by 2 UUID's, but gotodefinition expects a file name, so technically these 2 can't map to each other.
+Maybe in the future omnisharp devs will think of a way to make this work.
+- Telescope preview does not work for "special" files as they are not actually accessible files.
+It should be possible to modify `buffer_previewer_maker` to handle this, but currently out of scope.